Security

 Unrestricted access increases opportunities for malicious activity (hacking, denial-of-service attacks, loss of data).

-Note This check only evaluates security groups that you create and their inbound rules for IPv4 addresses.
-Security groups created by Amazon Directory Service are flagged as red or yellow, but they don’t pose a security risk and can be safely ignored or excluded.
+This check evaluates only security groups that you create and their inbound rules for IPv4 addresses.
+Security groups created by Amazon Directory Service are flagged as red or yellow, but they don’t pose a security risk and can be excluded.
 For more information, see the Trusted Advisor FAQ

 . - Check ID